The Ultimate Guide to a REVS Check

 1. What if the REVS check comes up clear?

-Ans- No, there is a fee for an official PPSR certificate, but you can obtain it for free with Cars24’s Check Vehicle History.
+No, there is a fee for an official PPSR certificate, but it is included as part of a bundled vehicle history report with Cars24’s Check Vehicle History.

 Comments